andreimaxim/active_metrics/README.md

 * `sample`: simple key/numerical value pair

 Be mindful of any kind of conflicts when including the module in your class.

+### Disabling the metrics

+For various environments (development and QA), the metrics can be a bit too verbose and have very little value.
+In those cases, the metrics can be disabled using by using the `SILENT_METRICS=1` environment variable.

 ## Contributing